Upcoming Webinars:

 Your Story Starts Here.

-The Women & Infants Nursing Scholars program provides nursing students the opportunity to secure employment at Women & Infants Hospital of Rhode Island, with the added bonus of educational loan sponsorship, prior to graduation.
+The Women & Infants Nursing Scholars program provides nursing students the opportunity to secure employment at Women & Infants Hospital of Rhode Island, with the added bonus of student loan repayment, prior to graduation.

 Through this program, Women & Infants provides you up to $45,000 in monthly repayment towards your student loans in exchange for a three year, full-time work commitment at Women & Infants Hospital upon graduation and licensure.